Discipline vs Control — What’s the Difference?

 Control is external pressure.

-It forces behavior without developing internal strength.
+It forces behavior without necessarily developing internal strength.

 Control can produce short-term compliance.